-- 1. History - a.
-Patient may have history of contact to syphilis or may be able to recall ulcer or rash. - b.
-More often, however, patient cannot recall contact or symptoms. - c.
-Patient may have a history of inadequately treated syphilis in the past or incomplete documentation of treatment. - d.
-Patient should be questioned regarding the presence of neurologic symptoms (see neurosyphilis). - 2.
-Examination - a.
-Patient must have complete exam to carefully evaluate for signs of primary and secondary syphilis. - b.
-A neurological exam should be performed (see neurosyphilis). - 3.
-Laboratory - a.
-The only laboratory evidence of latent syphilis is a reactive VDRL (or RPR) with a positive TPPA.
+- a.
+The only laboratory evidence of latent syphilis is a reactive VDRL or RPR with a positive TPPA or EIA (if at an outside laboratory).
 On occasion the nontreponemal test may be nonreactive. - b.
-A lumbar puncture be done in late latent syphilis if a patient has any of the following (see neurosyphilis): - 1.
+A lumbar puncture must be done in late latent syphilis if a patient has any of the following (see neurosyphilis): - 1.
 Neurologic or ophthalmologic symptoms or signs - 2.
 Evidence of active disease, such as aortitis, gumma, or iritis - 3.
 Treatment failure

-- 4. Diagnostic Criteria - a.
+- a.
 A reactive treponemal test in a patient with no prior history of syphilis, absence of symptoms and signs of syphilis, and no documentation of a nonreactive syphilis test in the past year. - b.
 A fourfold or greater rise in titer of a nontreponemal (VDRL, RPR) test in a patient with a history of syphilis whose last known nontreponemal test was more than one year before.
 This may represent early latent disease; consult with attending physician on case-by-case basis.